-This chapter describes how to configure foreign JNDI providers in WebLogic Server Multitenant (MT).
-This chapter also describes programming JNDI in a partitioned domain, including resource-scoped, object-based partition association, binding and obtaining partition information, accessing resources over partitions, and clustered JNDI in partitions.
+Learn how to configure foreign Java Naming and Directory (JNDI) providers in Oracle WebLogic Server Multitenant (MT), including programming JNDI in a partitioned domain, resource-scoped, object-based partition association, binding and obtaining partition information, accessing resources over partitions, and clustered JNDI in partitions.

 This chapter includes the following sections:

-Prior to creating and configuring a foreign JNDI provider for a partition, you must:
+Prior to creating and configuring a foreign JNDI provider for a partition, you must perform certain prerequisite steps.

-The procedure for configuring a foreign JNDI provider for a partition is the same as configuring one for a domain, with the following exceptions:
+The procedure for configuring a foreign JNDI provider for a partition is the same as configuring one for a domain, with some exceptions.

 Set the scope of the foreign JNDI provider to a resource group in the partition.

-If the foreign JNDI provider exists in a partition on another machine, set the provider URL like a common remote client.
+If the foreign JNDI provider exists in a partition on another machine, then set the provider URL as if it were a common remote client.
 For example, for the t3 protocol,

 To complete the foreign JDNI provider configuration, create one or more foreign JNDI links to associate local JNDI names with JNDI names on remote nodes.

-Example 17-1 shows how to use WLST to create a foreign JNDI provider and configure the username, password, provider URL and InitialContextFactory for the provider.
-It also shows how to create a foreign JNDI link for the provider.
+InitialContextFactory for the provider.
+Also, to create a foreign JNDI link for the provider.

-This section describes key points to be aware of when programming JNDI in a partitioned environment versus a non-partitioned environment.
-It includes the following sections:
+Learn key points to be aware of when programming JNDI in a partitioned environment versus a nonpartitioned environment.

 For additional information about programming JNDI, see Developing JNDI Applications for Oracle WebLogic Server.